hellerbenjamin/bens-simple-docs/readme.md

 ### Ben's Simple Docs

-This is just a plugin I use for adding client docs in a convenient way to WP Dashboard
+This is just a plugin for adding markdown-formatted docs in a convenient way to WP Dashboard

+Parsedown is the markdown interpreter: https://github.com/erusev/parsedown